Uni-Systems-SMSA/DevOps_Sample_Case/README.md

 The deployment step is the final step of the pipeline and there are numerous ways to implement.
 The easiest way is to deploy our application in AWS using a serverless architecture which means that our organizations doesn't need to maintain a server on-premises or worry about scaling.
 The most popular way of deployment is on a server on-premises which gives us total control of our architecture but also total responsibility of maintaining the server and

 ## Sample Case : Intership Team
+This repository is a sample case for all af the above.
+Thes steps we took are as follow:
+1. We have an Organisation called Uni-Systems-SMSA, the owner is @aliferisi
+2. We created a team called internship
+3. We invited 4 new members to the organisation to work on the repository
+4. We added those four members and the organisation owner to our internship team
+5. We created this repository called DevOps_Sample_Case and we assigned the internship team to it with write permission while the owner had admin permissions
+6. We created a branch protection rule for our main branch so that anyone who wants to push something to the main branch can only do so with a pull request
+7. We then created a GitHub project called Internship_Deliverable to assigne tasks to each member in the form of GitHub issues
+8. Then we started working on our tasks and everything was placed to the main branch when we finished

 You can find additional information one the differences of these roles [here](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).